trezp/wine-list/README.md

 - Additionally, two dataset replicas allow the user to sort by price low to high, or price high to low
 - Choosing a wine can be overwhelming.
 Infinite results display nine wines by default, but user can opt to look at more

-If I had more time to work with this demo, I would have liked to do the following:
-- Personalize the styling of the demo a little more.
-As that would largely depend upon the client's branding, I focused on building a clean, simple and intuitive interface, placing the search bar and filters where they tend to be placed in other retail search/sort/filter experiences (eg Best Buy, Amazon), with the filtering options as a left sidebar and search/sort along the top
-- Add the ability to sort by featured wines, to help narrow the inventory for curious buyers
-- Further CSS tweaks to ensure that the demo is fully responsive

 ## Project setup
 ```
 npm install